pve-loong64-port/proxmox-backup/docs/certificate-management.rst

 Configuring ACME DNS APIs for validation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Proxmox Backup reuses the DNS plugins developed for the ``acme.sh``  [1]_ project.
+Proxmox Backup Server reuses the DNS plugins developed for the ``acme.sh``  [1]_ project.
 Please refer to its documentation for details on configuration of specific APIs.